About | Creative Therapies Kirsten

 This is what distinguishes the expressive therapies from mere verbal counselling - the above creative modalities can help to express what cannot be easily communicated in words, and they often also act as a medium to enhanced self-understanding and to the revelation of solutions that one has not thought of before.

 In your session, we will start with a verbal exploration of your circumstances and discuss your therapy goals.
-We will then use expressive modalities like drawing, painting, collage, clay, sand-play, movement, as well as mindfulness to gain insight into possible causes and to find new approaches for you.
-Following this, we will look further into how those new approaches could be implemented into your life to create successful change.
+We might then add expressive modalities like drawing, painting, collage, clay, sand-play, movement, as well as mindfulness to gain insight into possible causes and to find new approaches for you.
+Following this, we can look further into how those new approaches could be implemented into your life to create successful change.
 In general, a cycle of at least 5 sessions is recommended, but this will vary for each individual case.

 Benefits of art therapy: